BenjaminMedia/wp-manual-cu/README.md

 [banner sticky="true" cu="xxxxxx" offset="" parent-container=""]
 ```
 sticky = (bool) If set to true, the banner will remain on screen while scrolling

 cu = Content Unit number

 offset = top Offset in pixels where the banner will start to be sticky (default = calculates the offset itself)

-parent-container = container which the sticky banner will scroll inside
+parent-container = jQuery selector element on which the sticky banner will scroll inside